gene-git/pyconcurrent/Docs/_build/html/_sources/README.rst.txt

     if __name__ == '__main__':
         main()

-This example uses a caller supplied function with asyncio:
+The next example uses a caller supplied function together with asyncio.
+As in the first example, there are 5 tasks to do and the number of workers is 4, so that 4 tasks are permitted to be run simultaneously.

  .. code-block:: python